yukikitayama/music/music_composition_1.md

 **Unstable tone can suggest continuation**.
 Since it's not stable, our ear feels that we are not at rest yet and expect the music to continue.

+**Inversion** is the restatement of the motif (or phrase) with all its intervals moving in the opposite direction.
+For example, if the motif is moving a 3rd higher in pitch, then inversion is motif moving a 3rd lower in pitch.
+Everything is upside down.

+**Transposed inversion** is to change the pitch of the starting note of a normal inversion, while a normal inversion starts with the same pitch.

+**Mirror inversion** is to add flat or sharp to maintain the quality of each interval same as original.

+**Retrograde** is to restate the motif or phrase in reverse (original played backwards), while inversion restate it upside down.

+**Retrograde inversion** is to restate motif or phrase upside down and backwards.
+Steps are 1.
+Flip the original upside down.
+2. Play it backwards.